flame-engine/flame/.github/pull_request_template.md

 <!-- Does your PR require Flame users to manually update their apps to accommodate your change?

-If the PR is a braking change it should be indicated with a suffixing !.
+If the PR is a breaking change it should be indicated with a suffixing !.
 For example, `feat!:`, `fix!:`).
 As in [Conventional Commit].
 -->

 - [ ] Yes, this is a breaking change.